· Compliance · 13 min read

 RCRA Storage Requirements: What Generators Must Know (2026)

 RCRA storage requirements cover more ground than most generators realize.
-The 90-day (or 180-day) accumulation limit gets most of the attention, but EPA inspectors checking a Central Accumulation Area are simultaneously evaluating container condition, compatibility, closure, secondary containment, aisle clearance, emergency equipment, labeling, and separation of incompatibles.
+The 90-day LQG and 180-day SQG accumulation limits get most of the attention, but EPA inspectors checking a Central Accumulation Area are simultaneously evaluating container condition, compatibility, closure, aisle clearance, emergency equipment, labeling, and separation of incompatibles.
 A facility that ships waste on time but fails any of these physical requirements is still citable, and each failure is a separate violation.

-This guide covers every storage requirement that applies to CAAs and SAAs under 40 CFR 262: container standards, area requirements, labeling, incompatible waste separation, and the SAA volume caps that trigger the accumulation clock when exceeded.
+This guide covers the federal storage requirements that apply to CAAs and SAAs under the generator rules: container standards, area requirements, labeling, incompatible waste separation, and the SAA volume caps that trigger the accumulation clock when exceeded.

 Who These Requirements Apply To